Pseudo and quasi quark PDF in the BFKL approximation: Conclusions

 Subsequently, we performed an explicit Fourier transform for both the pseudo-PDF and quasi-PDF from the Ioffe-time amplitude.
 The pseudo-PDF, demonstrated in Fig. \ref{Fig:Quarkpseudo-num-vs-sadd-vs-twist}, follows the expected result in the saddle point approximation, capturing the BFKL resummation (resummation of all twists) and exhibiting an expected rising behavior for small $x_B$ values.
 Conversely, the quasi-PDF resulted in a different and unusual behavior, reaffirming that they are unsuited for small-$x_B$ studies as was previously observed in the gluon case~\cite{Chirilli:2021euj}.

 We also examined the behavior of the pseudo-PDF and quasi-PDF within the first two leading twist contributions, which are potentially attainable from lattice calculations.
 Although the pseudo-PDF's next-to-leading twist contribution exhibits similar behavior to that with BFKL resummation, it does not approach the BFKL resummation result significantly faster than the leading contribution.
 This observation confirms that an appropriate small-$x_B$ behavior cannot be achieved solely through DGLAP dynamics; rather, an all-twist (BFKL) resummation is required.
+Indeed, although lattice calculations may in principle capture all twist contributions, the inability to study them in the small-$x_B$ region, where the higher twist are as important as the leading one, make lattice calculations relevant only for the leading twist effect which are described by DGLAP dynamics.
+Furthermore, while the equivalence between the pseudo-PDF and quasi-PDF formalisms can be demonstrated at moderate $x_B$ values, the situation differs for small-$x_B$.
+Our findings show that the higher twist contributions in the quasi-PDF case are not suppressed but instead enhanced, scaling as ${\cal O}(1/(x_B^2 P_\xi^2))$, as shown in equations (\ref{quarkQuasi-twist-a}) and (\ref{quarkQuasi-twist-b}).
+Consequently, this equivalence between the two formalisms is not expendable to include small $x_B$ values.
+We also studied the quasi-Distribution (see Fig. \ref{Fig:quasidistribuTwist}), and we established that at LT and NLT it is in good agreement with the full BFKL resummed result.
+A similar conclusion can be drawn for the quasi-PDF displayed in Fig. \ref{Fig:Quarkquasi-twist}.
+Indeed, although the NLT correction diverges from the LT one for reasons previously discussed, the behavior of the LT, instead, is in good agreement with the full BFKL resummation.